-By notice published on November 15, 2010, the Department of Homeland Security ("DHS") Office of Operations Coordination and Planning ("OOCP") is proposing to establish a new system of records.
-The "Operations Collection, Planning, Coordination, Reporting, Analysis, and Fusion System of Records," which allow the DHS OCCP, including the National Operations Center ("NOC") "to collect, plan, coordinate, report, analyze, and fuse infrastructure information related to all-threats and all-hazards, law enforcement activities, intelligence activities, man-made disasters and acts of terrorism, natural disasters, and other information collected or received from federal, state, local, tribal, and territorial agencies and organizations; foreign governments and international organizations; domestic security and emergency management officials; and private sector entities or individuals into the Department."
-Under a second notice, published the same day, the DHS seeks to exempt this new records system from multiple requirements set out in the Privacy Act of 1974, 5 U.S.C. § 552a.
-The system of records will involve an unprecedented collection of personal information, subject to the Privacy Act.
+By notice published on November 15, 2010, the Department of Homeland Security ("DHS") National Protection and Programs Directorate ("NPPD") is proposing to establish a new system of records.
+The "National Infrastructure Coordinating Center Records System of Records."1 which "allow the Department of Homeland Security National Protection and Programs Directorate National Infrastructure Coordinating Center, an extension of the National Operations Center, to collect, plan, coordinate, report, analyze, and fuse infrastructure information related to all-threats and all-hazards, law enforcement activities, intelligence activities, man-made disasters and acts of terrorism, natural disasters, and other information collected or received from federal, state, local, tribal, and territorial agencies and organizations; foreign governments and international organizations; domestic security and emergency management officials; and private sector entities or individuals into the National Infrastructure this new records system from multiple requirements set out in the Privacy Act of 1974, 5 U.S.C.